HomeHow To GuidesLawn CareHow To Plant Grass Seed In Bare Spots

 If you want to use Sod from your local Landscape Nursery or Big Box Home Improvement store, you can skip the Grass Seed only method and find a suitable sod, usually sold in 18 x 24″ strips, to grow in your new grass patch.

-Simply cut the sod to match the size of your patch or patches, and continue with the watering steps below.
-You may also elect to buy Lawn Patch Mix – which is sold in bags and contains Recycled newspaper, Grass seed, and fertilizer all in one mix.
+Cut the sod to match the size of your patch or patches, and continue with the watering steps below.
+You may also elect to buy Lawn Patch Mix, which is sold in bags and contains recycled newspaper, grass seed, and fertilizer in one mix.

 You spread the mixture, water it, and you’re done.
 The recycled mulch keeps the seed from washing or blowing away, while the fertilizer feeds the grass seed.
 Lawn patch mix is not as cheap as grass seed, but it’s very convenient if you only fix a few small patches.

-If you’re short on time and want an all-in-one package for growing grass, then a Grass Seed Mat, sometimes referred to as a Seed Mat or Carpet Grass application – could be your solution.
+If you’re short on time and want an all-in-one package for growing grass, a Grass Seed Mat—sometimes referred to as a Seed Mat or Carpet Grass application—could be your solution.

 You prepare the ground as you would for the standard grass seed installation by raking out the soil – rolling out the grass seed mat containing biodegradable fabric, grass seed, and fertilizer – providing a short watering cycle 2-3 times a day, and that’s it.

-The manufacturer estimates 5-6 weeks to fully germinate and grow grass seed with grass mat material.
-Precaution includes grass mat installation with a daily temperature between 40-90 degrees and adequately securing the mat so it doesn’t blow away.
+Precautions include installing the mat at a daily temperature between 40-90 degrees and adequately securing it so it doesn’t blow away.

 Check out “Grotrax” Grass Seed Mats in Various Widths and Lengths at Amazon – Click Here